tshalvi/SONiC/doc/port-si/Port_SI_Per_Speed.md

 # Feature Motivation

-Some vendors apply different port SI configuration based on different lane speeds, in order to achieve optimal configuration of their SerDes.</br>
+Today SONIC already applies port SI configuration.
+To achieve optimal configuration of their SerDes, some vendors wish to have the option to configure SerDes SI according to lane speed.</br>
-Hence, we want to enhace the current ASIC configuration mechanism to support this functionality.
+This design will focus on enhancing the current ASIC configuration to provide support for configurations that take into account lane speed.
 </br></br>